felix-lang/felix/doc/articles/unique.rst

-Felix provides some machinery to further aid in establishing and maintaining knowledge of, and the ability to reason about ownership: uniqueness types.
+Felix provides some machinery to further aid in establishing and maintaining knowledge of, and the ability to, reason about ownership: uniqueness types.

 The facility is used to enforce a contract, but it does not provide a global safety guarrantee.